 - And its courtyard is the venue for concerts and performances, especially in summer.

 - The corral del carbón has had a long chain of owners.
-Among them, Juan de Arana who after the reconquest, in 1494 the Catholic Monarchs appointed as lieutenant, later it passed into the hands of Sebastián de Prado, later it was sold to the Count of Casa Valencia and finally, Leopoldo Torres Balbás.
+Among them, Juan de Arana who after the reconquest, in 1494 the Catholic Monarchs appointed as lieutenant.
+Later it passed into the hands of Sebastián de Prado, later it was sold to the Count of Casa Valencia and finally, to Leopoldo Torres Balbás.

 - It enjoyed a strategic location next to the Alcaicería, the old silk market, and the Great Mosque.